ziracook/PokeAPIDisplayer/README.md

   - Library used to make REST calls to PokeAPI
 - Retrofit Scalar Converter
   - Allows returning JSON results as a String
+- Logging Interceptor
+  - Helps with debugging networking layer issues
 - Kotlin Serialization
   - Parses JSON from PokeAPI
+- Material
+  - Used to create a theme for the app
+  - Provides basic UI components
+- Coil
+  - Loads images from a URL into a composable using AsyncImage
+  - Displays the pokemon sprites
+  -

 ## User Stories
 - I'd like to view a list of Pokemon and their relevant data